RWS/studio-api-docs/apiconcepts/translationmemory/doing_translation_memory_lookups.md

 ```
 ***

-Below is an example of a result displayed in the message box:
+The following screenshot shows an example of the result in the message box:

 ![HitListSample](images/HitListSample.jpg)

-Search for Segment or TU
+## Search for Segment or TU
---

-In the example above we provided a 'normal' string as search parameter when applying the [SearchText](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.AbstractMachineTranslationProviderLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_AbstractMachineTranslationProviderLanguageDirection_SearchText_Sdl_LanguagePlatform_TranslationMemory_SearchSettings_System_String_) method.
-Alternatively, you can also search for a segment or TU object by using [SearchSegment](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderLanguageDirection_SearchSegment_Sdl_LanguagePlatform_TranslationMemory_SearchSettings_Sdl_LanguagePlatform_Core_Segment_) or [SearchTranslationUnit](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderLanguageDirection_SearchTranslationUnit_Sdl_LanguagePlatform_TranslationMemory_SearchSettings_Sdl_LanguagePlatform_TranslationMemory_TranslationUnit_).
-The following sample function outlines how to create and use a **Segment** object to carry out a TM search:
+In the example above, you passed a plain string to the [SearchText](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.AbstractMachineTranslationProviderLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_AbstractMachineTranslationProviderLanguageDirection_SearchText_Sdl_LanguagePlatform_TranslationMemory_SearchSettings_System_String_) method.
+Alternatively, you can search for a segment or TU object by using [SearchSegment](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderLanguageDirection_SearchSegment_Sdl_LanguagePlatform_TranslationMemory_SearchSettings_Sdl_LanguagePlatform_Core_Segment_) or [SearchTranslationUnit](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderLanguageDirection_SearchTranslationUnit_Sdl_LanguagePlatform_TranslationMemory_SearchSettings_Sdl_LanguagePlatform_TranslationMemory_TranslationUnit_).
+The following sample method shows how to create and use a **Segment** object for a TM search:

 # [C#](#tab/tabid-9)
 ```cs